Raphael-Boichot/A-penultimate-Arduino-DHT22-recorder/README.md

 - A [Custom PCB](https://github.com/Raphael-Boichot/A-penultimate-Arduino-DHT22-recorder/tree/main/PCB) if you want to stay on the neat side.
 Order at [JLCPCB](https://jlcpcb.com/), it's cheap and custom clean for Eu citizens contrary to PCBWay or OSHPark;
 - 2 [regular 5 mm LEDs](https://fr.aliexpress.com/item/32848810276.html) (red and green) and two [through hole resistors](https://fr.aliexpress.com/item/32866216363.html) of about 220 Ohms (low value = high brighness).

 To what I understand, pinout for SD card must be strict on Arduino and only Chip Select pin (CS) can be moved, so refer to the pinout given in the project.
-If you use an SD shield with included prototyping board, CS may differ (it's generally 4, 6 or 10 by default).
+If you use an SD shield with included prototyping board, CS may differ (it's generally 4, 6 or 10 by default and sometimes even not indicated on the board...).

 My own experience is that the backup battery has to be considered relevant for short accidental power loss only.
 The DS3231 RTC module is very seriously drifting if powered by its battery only (something like **90 minutes per day** with a fresh battery !). **It is meant to be continuously powered by VCC pin to keep on time**, which is written nowhere...